 OK, so this one might not be super cheap, but it’s a really fun project, especially for teachers, artists and librarians.
 Purchase an old armoire or dresser and turn it into a project with the grandkids or your students.
 Have the kids draw on it, paint it, bedazzle it or cover it in bottlecaps.
 This is community service and creativity rolled into one awesome afternoon.

 Who says a Library has to be outdoors?
-I know of dozens of Libraries placed indoors or on covered porches, in businesses, schools, daycare centers and coffee shops..
-As long as you have an official charter sign and charter number on your Library, it doesn’t have to be a small wooden box.
+I know of dozens of Libraries placed indoors or on covered porches, in businesses, schools, daycare centers and coffee shops.
+As long as your book-sharing box is registered with an official charter sign on it, it doesn’t have to be a small wooden box.
 It can be as simple as a bookshelf, wheelbarrow or plastic tub of books.
 Seriously.

 If you have a covered porch, try re-purposing a cabinet or night stand and filling it with books.

 Be the Neighborhood Book Fairy: Portable Little Libraries

 This is the easiest Little Free Library ever.
 You can find vintage suitcases cheaply at any of the stores we’ve mentioned above.
 Just fill it with books, stick an official charter sign on it and you can take your Library with you wherever you go.
 Do you drive a cab or a shuttle for the elderly?
 Put the suitcase in your vehicle and off you go.
 Take it one step further (I confess, this is what I did) and put an official charter sign on the dashboard of your car, then fill your glove compartment with books.